Chromium (web browser): 2008 to 2010

 Google Chrome debuted in September 2008, and along with its release, the Chromium source code was also made available, allowing builds to be constructed from it.

 Upon release, Chrome was criticized for storing a user's passwords without the protection of a master password.
 Google has insisted that a master password provides no real security against knowledgeable hackers, but users argued that it would protect against co-workers or family members borrowing a computer and being able to view stored passwords as plaintext.
 In December 2009, Chromium developer P. Kasting stated: "A master password was issue 1397.
 That issue is closed.
 We will not implement a master password.
 Not now, not ever.
 Arguing for it won't make it happen.
 'A bunch of people would like it' won't make it happen.
 Our design decisions are not democratic.
 You cannot always have what you want."

 Version 3 was the first alpha available for Linux.
 Chromium soon incorporated native theming for Linux, using the GTK+ toolkit to allow it fit into the GNOME desktop environment.
 Version 3 also introduced JavaScript engine optimizations and user-selectable themes.

 Version 6 introduced features for user interface minimalism, as one of Google's goals was to make the browser "feel lightweight (cognitively and physically) and fast".
 The changes were a unified tools menu, no home button by default (although user configurable), a combined reload/stop button, and the bookmark bar deactivated by default.
-It also introduced an integrated PDF reader, WebM and VP8 support for use with HTML5 video, and a smarter URL bar.
+It also introduced an integrated PDF reader, WebM and VP8 support for use with HTML video, and a smarter URL bar.

-Version 7 boosted HTML5 performance to twice that of prior versions via hardware acceleration.
+Version 7 boosted performance to twice that of prior versions via hardware acceleration.

 Version 8 focused on improved integration into ChromeOS and improved cloud features.
 These include background web applications, host remoting (allowing users centrally to control features and settings on other computers) and cloud printing.

-Version 9 introduced a URL bar feature for exposing phishing attacks, plus sandboxing for the Adobe Flash plug-in.
+Version 9 introduced a number of features, including a URL bar feature for exposing phishing attacks and sandboxing for the Adobe Flash plug-in.
 Other additions were the WebGL library and access for the new Chrome Web Store.